donaldwuid/unreal_source_explained/main/rendering.md

 In the end, these parameters are translated into the actual shader parameter, based on the actual graphic API, e.g., Metal in iOS:
 ![](assets/LightmapResourceClusterInMetal.png)

-#### GPU Scene

-For GPU Scene, it's disabled by default in mobile, you can enable it by setting `r.Mobile.SupportGPUScene=1` in your project's DefaultEngine.ini.

 ## Acceleration